|Location||2 weeks||3 weeks||4 weeks|

 The medical clinic is based in a picturesque village approximately two hours by road from Dili and almost 1300 metres above sea level.
 The clinic receives approximately 60 patients a day between 9 am and 1.30 pm.
 It is staffed by a young doctor, a local nurse and midwife, medical records person, a dispenser, cleaner and a few assistants.
 In addition to the two consulting rooms, there is a full dental set-up and a birthing suite.
 The facilities are described as very basic, minimal equipment and no oxygen facility.
 They desperately need the additional skills and support from volunteer doctors, dentists, midwives and nurses.
 It is primarily general practice work where serious cases are transported by ambulance to hospitals in Dili.

-You will run consultations with patients at the clinic, antenatal checks and assist with the outreach work.
-This will provide a great opportunity to have a greater impact on the people who are in need of help – and is indeed back-to-basics medicine.
+Medical volunteering in Timor Leste involves running consultations with patients at the clinic, antenatal checks and assisting with the outreach work.
+This provides a great opportunity to have a greater impact on the people who are in need of help – and is indeed back-to-basics medicine.
 Common conditions include trauma (broken limbs from falls, road accidents, snake bites, burns), infections (including TB and other bacterial, viral and fungal infections), malnutrition, respiratory issues (asthma, hay fever), malignancies, obstetric care, rheumatology conditions, skin diseases and malaria.
 TB and HIV are endemic in the community and therefore prevention and education is important.

 In addition to the clinic, regular outreach work and home visits may be required.
 Families have an average of 7-8 children and younger mothers are gradually moving away from home births and into the clinic setting for deliveries.